Memorial Day: Early national history

+Decoration Day, Jefferson Barracks, MO., circa 1914–1918.
+Missouri History Museum.

 By the 1880s, ceremonies were becoming more consistent across geography as the GAR provided handbooks that presented specific procedures, poems, and Bible verses for local post commanders to utilize in planning the local event.
 Historian Stuart McConnell reports:

 on the day itself, the post assembled and marched to the local cemetery to decorate the graves of the fallen, an enterprise meticulously organized months in advance to assure that none were missed.
 Finally came a simple and subdued graveyard service involving prayers, short patriotic speeches, and music ... and at the end perhaps a rifle salute.